rcmaehl/WhyNotWin11/CONTRIBUTING.md

 * One change per pull request
 * DLLs, EXEs, and other executibles may not be included
 * Pull Request title must give a brief overview of the change
+* When you change something in GUI, include before and after screenshot